๐Ÿ”ฌCondensed Matter Physics

 4. A material undergoes band inversion at a single time-reversal invariant momentum point.
 Explain why this leads to a non-trivial Z2 invariant and predict what you would observe at the surface.

-5. An FRQ asks you to distinguish between a topological crystalline insulator and a conventional Z2 topological insulator.
-What experimental observation on different crystal faces would definitively identify which type you have?
+5. How would you experimentally distinguish a topological crystalline insulator from a conventional Z2 topological insulator?
+What observation on different crystal faces would be definitive?